blakeruprecht/blakeruprecht.github.io/content/train.md

 Focus on nailing the form.
 Slowly add reps/weight over time.
 One consistent set of pushups per day, performed to close-to-failure, will be infinitely more beneficial than sporadically benching every couple of weeks.

 What about other exercises, isolation movements, etc?
 Sure, knock yourself out, but all those extras are for people that consistently hammer the basics: who train Push, Pull, and Legs, get plenty of sleep, eat super well, and have the free time and interest to do more exercises.
-For most people, they're just not necessary.
+For most people, they're just not helpful, let alone necessary.